 Typically this can be as a result of bowel, anal, vaginal or cervical cancer, Crohn’s disease, diverticulitis, bowel incontinence or Hirschsprung’s disease.

 People normally have an opportunity to discuss the positioning of the stoma with a specialist nurse before the operation, if it is planned in advance.
-Positioning of the stoma will depend on which section of your colon has been diverted but usually it is on the left hand side of your tummy below your waist.
+Positioning of the stoma will depend on which section of your colon has been diverted but usually, it is on the left-hand side of your tummy below your waist.

 After the operation, the stoma nurse will show you how to care for the area to keep it free from infection.
-The nurse will visit you at home when you leave hospital or invite you to attend the stoma care clinic.
+The nurse will visit you at home when you leave the hospital or invite you to attend the stoma care clinic.
 He or she will not only be able to explain the practicalities, such as different types of equipment and how to get new supplies, but also provide support to help you to adjust to life with a colostomy.

 There is no doubt that there are some adjustments to be made to life with a colostomy.
 But with support from the stoma nurse, it is possible to learn how to live a normal life.
 Modern colostomy equipment is discreet and secure and most people find they are able to continue with many of the activities that they did before they developed the symptoms that made the colostomy necessary.